Design is a creative problem.

 The winning workflow looks like this:

-- Design phase: Create the master template and visual rules
+- Design phase: create the master template and visual rules

-- Data preparation: Structure content for scale
+- Data preparation: structure content for scale

-- Bulk generation: Merge design and data automatically
+- Bulk generation: merge design and data automatically

-- Quality assurance: Validate outputs programmatically and visually
+- Quality assurance: validate outputs programmatically and visually

 The Technical Architecture